 Assess Your Dietary Needs and Preferences

 It’s wise to choose a probiotic that suits your dietary needs, especially if managing a food allergy, sensitivity, and/or intolerance.
-Luckily, many diet-specific probiotics are available such as gluten-free, dairy-free, and soy-free options.
+Luckily, many diet-specific probiotics are available, such as gluten-free, dairy-free, and soy-free options.

 Even if not treating a particular health condition, everyone has their own set of dietary preferences and standards.
-The good news is that we tested and recommended probiotics to suit just about any diet desire, including vegan-friendly and non-GMO options.
+The good news is that we tested and recommended probiotics that suit just about any diet desire, including vegan-friendly and non-GMO options.

 Consider Convenience and Accessibility